Simulating Classroom Education with LLM-Empowered Agents: Introduction

-During our experiments, we observe the effectiveness of the class role and control mechanism design.
-Based on the problems we identified, experimental results show that: (1) \textbf{Similarity}: \modelnames exhibits behaviors, interaction patterns, and characteristics similar to those of traditional classrooms; (2) \textbf{Effectiveness}: Multiple classroom agents enable users to engage more effectively in class and enhance their sense of presence; (3) \textbf{Emergence}: Our control mechanism spontaneously elicits the emergent behaviors in the multi-agent classroom system, including collaborative teaching and discussion, emotional company and discipline control.
-In summary, the LLM-based multi-agent system demonstrates the potential for simulating real classroom environments for educational purposes.
-We hope our work serves as a pioneering effort in this direction.
-The dataset of classroom interactions between users and multiple LLMs will be released soon for both education and AI researchers.
+The experimental results demonstrate the effectiveness of the class roles and control mechanism design in the following aspects: (1) \textbf{Performance}: \modelname fosters a vivid learning environments with lively teacher-student and student-student interactions; (2) \textbf{Experience}: Students retain the knowledge gained in the \modelname, with increased interactions contributing to improved learning outcomes.
+The presence of multiple classroom agents enhances user engagement and strengthens their sense of presence; (3) \textbf{Behavior}: The control mechanism elicits group behaviors in the multi-agent classroom, including collaborative teaching, discussions, emotional company and discipline management.
+In summary, the LLM-based multi-agent system shows great potential for simulating classroom for educational purposes.
+We hope our work serves as a pioneering effort in this area.
+The dataset of classroom interactions will be released soon for both education and AI researchers.